microsoft/bedrock/cluster/azure/README.md

 - `gitops_ssh_key`: Absolute path to the *private key file* (i.e. gitops_repo_key) that was generated in the [Set up GitOps repository for Flux](#set-up-gitops-repository-for-flux) step and configured to work with the GitOps repository.
 - `gitops_path`: Path to a subdirectory, or folder in a git repo

-The full list of variables that are customizable will be linked within each environment.
+The full list of variables that are customizable are in the `variables.tf` file within each environment template.

 Each component also may contain component specific variables that can be configured.
 For instance, for the AKS module, additional configuration variables are found in [variables.tf](./aks/variables.tf).

 ### Create the AKS Cluster using Terraform

-Bedrock requires a bash shell for the executing the automation.
+Bedrock requires a bash shell for the execution.
 Currently MacOSX, Ubuntu, and the Windows Subsystem for Linux (WSL) are supported.

 From the directory of the cluster you defined above (eg. `environments/azure/<your new cluster name>`), run:
 ```